pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 # Problem Solving Methodologies

 Learning to code is only one part of being a software developer.
 The most important skill to develop is your ability to identify and solve problems.
-While you may not consciously know it, everyone employs different techniques and strategies when it comes to solving different kinds of problems.
-A developer is someone who knows how to problem solve and then can solve problems by writing code in the way that computers solve problems.

-In this lesson, you'll learn about some common ways to solve problems.
-You'll also deep dive into one particular problem solving technique.
-Finally, you'll learn how to apply those techniques to typical coding challenges you might see during an interview.
+In this lesson, you'll learn about some common ways to solve problems with code.
+You'll also deep dive into one particular problem solving technique and see how it can be applied to solving code challenges.

 ## Learning Objectives

 By the end of this lesson you should be able to:

-- Analyze a problem by asking clarifying questions.
+- Analyze a coding problem by asking clarifying questions.
 - Devise multiple ways to solve a single problem before intentionally choosing one.
+- Evaluate a code solution with sample inputs and outputs.
 - Reflect back on a solution, identifying areas for improvement.

 ---

 ## How do we solve problems?

-What's the fastest way to get from New York City to Los Angeles, California, and then back again?

-Your first inclination may be to look up the answer on a service like Google Maps.
-But, consider this: how does Google Maps solve this problem?
-If you were working for Google, you would have to consider a number of factors including:

-- What mode of transportation is available?
-- Does weather or road closures impact travel at all?
-- Are there any human considerations for the travel? (e.g. needing to sleep)

-After consider these factors and others, Google engineers would then need to figure out how to calculate the amount of time it would take.
-For a difficult question like this, where could you even start?

-- You could _guess and check,_ by making an estimate based on the factors identified and then actually having someone do the trip to see if you're at all close.
-- You could start by _solving a smaller problem._ For example, first figure out how long it would take to get from New York City to Trenton, New Jersey.
-By solving a number of these smaller problems, you could then potentially add up the times you've calculated.
-- You could _try all possible avenues,_ also sometimes called using "brute force."
-Instead of worrying about any factors, you may just calculate every possible situation and then determine the shortest one.

-There are many ways to go about solving this problem, some better than others.
-As a software developer, when you encounter a problem you don't instantly know how to solve, it can be useful to have a structured technique for approaching the problem so that you stay on track.
+When you first encountered the lesson on problem solving, you had some examples that you did not need to write any code for.
+Now, you'll see some examples of how to use your problem solving skills to solve coding challenges.

+Let's review Poly'as problem solving technique

 ## Polya's problem solving technique

-One structured technique for solving any kind of problem is [Polya's Problem Solving Technique](https://math.berkeley.edu/~gmelvin/polya.pdf).
-Developed in the 1940s, this technique can be applied in all kinds of situations.
-Polya's technique has four discrete steps, each of which can be applied to challenges you encounter in both the real world and while writing code.
+[Polya's Problem Solving Technique](https://math.berkeley.edu/~gmelvin/polya.pdf) can be applied to solving code challenges.

 ### Understand the problem